patriciarrsilva/Digital-Campaign/README.md

 ### [Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) and [Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) APIs

-The Notifications API allows web pages to control the display of system notifications to the end user.
+The Notifications API allows web pages to control the display of system notifications to the end-user.

 The Push API gives web applications the ability to receive messages pushed to them from a server, whether or not the web app is in the foreground, or even currently loaded, on a user agent.